-Asadi-Lari Interdisciplinary Contest
+Asadi-Lari Interdisciplinary Contest (ALIC)

-About the Asadi-Lari Interdisciplinary Contest
+About the Asadi-Lari Interdisciplinary Contest (ALIC)

 Science, technology, engineering, and mathematics are traditionally thought of as four separate fields.
 Contrary to popular belief, this is far from the truth.
 Twenty-first-century science is moving towards the synthesis of these seemingly independent domains.
 Conversely, traditional high school tests and contests tend to focus heavily on content and knowledge of one particular field.
 At STEM Fellowship, our aim is to meet the new age demands of the ever-changing body of science.
 Our newest initiative combines elements of biology, chemistry, physics, and mathematics for the construction of difficult abstract and analytical questions.
 Our mission to equip youth with data analytical and critical thinking skills is represented by our brand-new student-led Interdisciplinary Contest.
 This contest, made by students for students, encourages mastery of fundamental concepts essential for all those interested in STEM careers.